-Only video system provided by the organizer can be used with quality proper to see the requested moment due to the decision of the Head Referee.
+Only video system provided by the organizer can be used with quality proper to see the requested moment due to the decision of the Team Main Referee, Tatami Chief Referee or the competition Head Referee, see 5.4.
+The competition organizer shall provide the possibility to study the video in a for outsiders sheltered space.